harounathiam2005/PersonalPyProjects/README.md

 hangman.py -- {

-  Works in conjunction with noun_webcrawler.py to create a full in-line terminal hangman game.
+  Works in conjunction with noun_webcrawler.py to create a full terminal-based hangman game.
 Utilizes web-fetching capabilities of noun_webcrawler.py to host a list of words to choose from as a basis for the game.
 Difficulty parameter; 1 == easy mode (shorter, more common words selected), 2 == hard mode (Full list of 11109 non-defective words to choose from).
 Code randomly chooses a word from array of words (using random module), converts it into string, then into a series of blank spaces; "_" times the number of letters in the selected word (`"_" * len(word)`).
 A `lives` variable is called that determines how many chances you get (6) before losing.
 This decrements by one every incorrect guess.
 Game begins with a check to see if _'s are still present in the word.
 If so, program continues.
 Else, game end w/ victory message.
 If player input `guess` is in word, run through a series of conditionals to check for invalid arguments (more than one letter, no letter).
 If input is valid, replace all instances of letter in blanks with `guess`.

 Example: `word` = TREE | `guess` = E | Display: _ _ E E